khalid-hussain/theprophetsprayer/README.md

 - Come up with a consistent title case
 - Arabic font for HTML.
 Windows will use "Traditional Arabic" but this is not present on all systems.
 - Fix the Arabic of `13.md`
+- Remove hamza transliteration if it comes at the end of a word.
+Example: _Irwāʾ al-Ghalīl_ --> _Irwā al-Ghalīl_.

 # Questions